Infant Safe Haven Laws - Tennessee

 Citation: Ann.
 Code § 68-11-255

-Any information obtained concerning the identity of the mother, infant, or other parent shall be kept confidential and may only be disclosed to the department for use consistent with the purposes of this section, § 36-1-142, and § 36-2-318.
+Any information obtained concerning the identity of the mother, infant, or other parent must be kept confidential and may only be disclosed to the department for use consistent with the purposes of this section, § 36-1-142, and § 36-2-318.

 Citation: Ann.
 Code § 36-1-142